 What to see and do in New Orleans in three days

 Coming up are sixteen sights, attractions and must dos for your trip to the Big Easy.
+There’s free stuff to see in New Orleans and a range of great walking tours and excursions.
 I haven’t put them in itinerary form so you can pick and choose when to work them into your stay.
 There’s enough here to see and do for three or even four days in New Orleans.
 Why not pin it for later.
 This map of the French Quarter should help you find your bearings.

 Visit the Garden District

 Hop on a streetcar ($1.25 one way – you’ll need the exact fare as they don’t give change) and head down leafy streets to the garden district and admire some of the city’s most beautiful homes, columned mansions and, of course, gardens.
-A free walking tour will give you a break from the city’s heaving touristy spots and give you the chance to check out a more residential area.
-The French Quarter is easily walkable.
+A walking tour will give you a break from the city’s heaving touristy spots and give you the chance to check out a more residential area.
+The French Quarter is easily walkable and you’ll find more information on tours by clicking here.

 Bar Hopping on Bourbon Street